Supporting Australian tourism and travel package

 Quality Tourism Framework Grant Program

-The QTF aims to support Small and Medium Tourism Businesses.
-The Australian government will grant up to $8 million to Australian Tourism Industry Council (ATIC) over 4 years to enhance and improve the QTF.
+The Quality Tourism Framework (QTF) is an online tourism accreditation program to support small and medium-sized tourism businesses.
+The Australian government is granting up to $8 million to the Australian Tourism Industry Council (ATIC) over 4 years to enhance the QTF.

 Program summary

-The QTF is an online tourism accreditation program.
-It provides a pathway for:
+The QTF provides a pathway for:

 • online training